Grow Your Accounting Business Online With WordPress

 - South Africa Revenue Service: http://www.sars.gov.za/Pages/RSS-Feeds.aspx

-(Add RSS (Really Simple Syndication) feeds to improve your website’s UX.)
+(RSS feeds can help to improve your site’s UX.)

-Checklists and forms are a fantastic way to increase user engagement and add value to your readers.
-Checklists and forms can provide users with useful instructions and resources to get necessary tasks performed.
-They can also be great business planning tools.
+Checklists and forms are a great way to help increase user engagement, add value to your readers and set yourself apart from the competition.
+Forms and checklists can provide users with useful instructions and resources to complete tasks.
+They can also be great planning tools.

-You can provide a range of online or downloadable forms and checklists covering subjects such as:
+You can provide a range of online or downloadable forms and checklists (or links to these) covering areas such as:

 - How To Set Up A Company